 The College encourages prompt reporting of Prohibited Conduct - in person, by telephone, in writing or by email.
-At the time a report is made, a complainant does not have to decide whether or not to request any particular course of action, nor does a complainant need to know how to identify what happened.
+At the time a report is made, a reporting party does not have to decide whether or not to request any particular course of action, nor does a reporting party need to know how to identify what happened.
 Choosing to make a report, and deciding how to proceed after making the report, can be a process that unfolds over time.
-The College provides support that can assist a complainant in making these important decisions, and to the extent possible, will respect a complainant's autonomy in deciding how to proceed.
-As explained in greater detail in Section XI, D (Complainant's Request for Anonymity or that No Action/Investigation Be Pursued), the College will balance a complainant's interest with its obligation to provide a safe and non-discriminatory environment for all members of the College community.
+The College provides support that can assist a reporting party in making these important decisions, and to the extent possible, will respect a reporting party's autonomy in deciding how to proceed.
+As explained in greater detail in Section XI.D.
+(Reporting Party's Request for Anonymity or that No Action/Investigation Be Pursued), the College will balance a reporting party's interest with its obligation to provide a safe and non-discriminatory environment for all members of the College community.

-The College encourages all individuals to seek assistance from medical provider(s) and/or law enforcement immediately after an incident of Prohibited Conduct, whether or not the complainant plans to pursue criminal charges.
+The College encourages all individuals to seek assistance from medical provider(s) and/or law enforcement immediately after an incident of Prohibited Conduct, whether or not the reporting party plans to pursue criminal charges.
 This is the best option to ensure preservation of evidence and to begin a timely response by law enforcement.